 In order to move towards closing the health disparity gap between African American and White mothers and their babies, the Black Infant Health Program (BIH) program was established.
 The BIH Program provides many services for prenatal and postpartum women including, monthly home visits from a Public Health Nurse and Community Advocate, referrals for health care and other community resources, education and support to reduce the risks of problems such as breastfeeding difficulties, cradle cap, and Sudden Infant Death Syndrome (SIDS), networking opportunities with other families, and free classes, support groups, and workshops (i.e.: Mother’s Empowerment Group and BIH Well Program).

 Correspondingly, my internship with this program focused on learning and understanding the policies and procedures for implementing group interventions and enhanced social service case management, implementing the grant writing process, researching the social determinants of health in the African American community, identifying the Santa Clara County’s community needs through program evaluation, as well as program planning and facilitating for the Mother’s Empowerment Group.
 Pregnant and parenting African American women benefit from the BIH program by becoming empowered to make positive choices for themselves and for their families and communities.
 Thus, this positive mentality will impact future generations of African American women, babies, and their families.

 Wikkeling, Hannah, "Closing the Health Disparities Gap Between African American Mothers and Infants and Their Racial and Ethnic Counterparts in Correspondence with the Santa Clara County’s Black Infant Health Program" (2014).
-Master's Projects.
+Master's Projects and Capstones.
 35.